 Cheaper apartments in Siem Reap will probably be painted in candy colours, have a very ‘rustic’ kitchen (i.e. a concrete bench without cupboards with just a sink and a single-burner portable gas stove), and be decorated with elaborately carved, heavy wooden furniture and older fixtures.

-For US$300-600 a month for a one-bedroom apartment or US$600-1,000 per month for a two-bedroom apartment you will get a nicer, larger, better-located, modern apartment that’s furnished more tastefully, with a balcony or terrace, and perhaps a pool and maybe even a small gym.
+For US$400-600 a month for a one-bedroom apartment or US$500-800 per month for a two-bedroom apartment you will get a much nicer, larger, better-located, modern apartment that’s furnished more tastefully, with a balcony or terrace, probably a pool and maybe a small gym.
 The more expensive apartments are generally more Western in style, with cleaner lines, and a higher quality finish.

 Houses come with their own set of challenges.
 They aren’t as secure, so you’ll probably need to hire a security guard depending on the neighbourhood and the maintenance and cleaning will require a handyman or cleaner if the family doesn’t live on site or nearby.

 The houses may come with or without furniture, but one thing is for certain, the more you pay the better the kitchens will be.
 Owners are happy to furnish properties for long-term renters, however, you may be better off buying furniture yourself from one of the secondhand dealers, the cane, bamboo and rattan furniture shops, or furniture makers.

 When it comes to renting an apartment in Siem Reap, in the old days expats had success putting the word out amongst tuk tuk drivers that they were searching for apartments, then hiring a driver to take them around to inspect the properties.
 People would also find rental properties by checking noticeboards such as the one outside Angkor Market, Siem Reap’s best supermarket, and expat real estate pages on Facebook.
 These days, many ‘freelance’ real estate agents also operate on Facebook.